 We scoured the internet to find the most highly-rated and recommended books on digital transformation.
-As we approach 2017, we hope these books can help you on your quest to chart your organization’s path forward in this ever-changing digital world.
+We hope these books can help you on your quest to chart your organization’s path forward in this ever-changing digital world.

 By: David L. Rogers